nopara73/ZeroLink/README.md

 If actors disconnect during Input Registration, Connection Confirmation will time out after one minute, otherwise this phase should execute quickly.

-The remaining phases, assuming no malicious actors, optimal anonymity network utilization the bottle neck is the size of the transaction being downloaded by the clients, which at high liquidity would be approximately 100k byte.
+For the remaining phases, assuming no malicious actors and optimal anonymity network utilization, the bottle neck is the size of the transaction being downloaded by the clients, which at high liquidity would be approximately 100k byte.
 Even in this case the round should execute within a couple of seconds.

 Assuming sophisticated malicious actors at Output Registration, the round aborts within two minutes, because the phase's timeout is one minute and these Alices could potentially delay their connection confirmation up to 0:59 seconds after the start of Connection Confirmation.